With the amount of time and effort you put into your knitting, you want your finished item to look fabulous.

 In knitting, crochet and textile crafts, blocking is the process of wetting/soaking or steaming your finished garments.

-This sets their shape and stitches by being stretched out on a flat surface and drying.
+This sets their shape and stitches by being stretched out, and lay flat on a surface to dry.

 Blocking can only be applied to natural fibers.
 There’s a technique for synthetic fibers called ‘Killing’.
-The finished product of adds more drape to a knitted acrylic fabric.
+Doing this adds more drape to a knitted acrylic fabric.

 Some knitters prefer to block after they’ve finished their garment.
 For example when knitting a sweater in the round.